Julius Rosenwald: County Extension

 Rosenwald gave $1000 grants to the first 100 counties in the U.S. to hire County Extension Agents, helping the United States Department of Agriculture launch a program that was highly valuable to rural Americans.
 He was also the principal founder and backer for the Museum of Science and Industry in Chicago, to which he gave over $5 million and served as the president (1927–1932).

 Death and legacy

+Julius Rosenwald’s impact on America, via the retail revolution he created through Sears, Roebuck & Company as well as his wide-ranging philanthropy remain largely unknown, much having to do with his insistence to remain anonymous by withholding his name from the projects he funded, as well as his choice to “sunset” the Rosenwald Fund.

 Rosenwald died at his home, now Rosewood Park, in the Ravinia section of Highland Park, Illinois, on January 6, 1932, aged 69.